Regina Belmonte is a 31-year-old writer from Manila, Philippines.

 Once in a blue moon, she writes a column called Lost in the World on Sundays for the Philippine STAR’s Lifestyle section.
 She doesn’t write nearly as often as she should.

-She is part of the small team behind UNKNWN, an events company that launched in early 2016, organized by like-minded contemporaries who love dance music.
-They’ve already flown in a few of their favorite international DJs, who are featured at UNKNWN events alongside Manila’s forward-thinking talents, and they continue to seek interesting new ways to present the genre (beyond the standard club setting), and new partners to collaborate with to do so.
-They also produce really cool events for brands, the latest being Heineken’s #OpenManila series of parties in 2017.
+That events company is called UNKNWN, launched in early 2016, and organized by like-minded contemporaries who love dance music.
+They have since flown in a few of their favorite international DJs, who are featured at UNKNWN events alongside Manila’s forward-thinking talents.
+(Some of their previous guests: Answer Code Request, nd_baumecker, Hunee, Jamie xx, and Tim Sweeney.)
+They continue to seek interesting new ways to present the genre beyond the standard club setting (Regina’s personal favorite venue so far has been the Baluarte de San Diego in Intramuros), and new partners to collaborate with to do so.

 Essays, fiction, non-fiction, vignettes, journals, a little bit of all of that, and everything in between, plus some occasional photography — this space will be filled with the same feelings, the same heart, the same life, the same person.
+(If you’ve been reading her writing online and/or off since she went public at 17.)
 Just a little more grown up this time around (but not that much), with more stories to tell.